enthought/mayavi/docs/source/mayavi/example_using_with_scipy.rst

 And we can now plot the trajectories, after removing the cut plane and the vector field by right-clicking on the corresponding pipeline node and selecting delete.
 We also turn the first color bar off in the corresponding `Colors and legends` node.
-We plot the trajectories with an extra scalar information attached to it, to display the time via the colormap::
+We plot the trajectories with extra scalar information attached to it, to display the time via the colormap::